 The easy way to look at it is to think about it in annual numbers.

 Your benefit will be lower if you file at 62 and higher if you file at 70.
-But there are three separate bands with different adjustment amounts.

 If you file after your full retirement age, your benefit will increase by 8% per year.
 If you file in the 3 year window immediately prior to your full retirement age your benefit will decrease by 6.66% per year of early filing.
 For anything more than 3 years before your full retirement age, your benefit will decrease by an additional 5%.